StockNews.com Begins Coverage on LiqTech International (NASDAQ:LIQT)

-StockNews.com initiated coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research note published on Wednesday morning.
-The firm issued a sell rating on the stock.
+StockNews.com started coverage on shares of LiqTech International (NASDAQ:LIQT – Get Rating) in a research report report published on Saturday morning.
+The brokerage issued a sell rating on the stock.

-LiqTech International (NASDAQ:LIQT – Get Rating) last posted its quarterly earnings data on Wednesday, March 22nd.
-The company reported ($0.24) earnings per share for the quarter.
-LiqTech International had a negative return on equity of 47.54% and a negative net margin of 78.33%.
-The firm had revenue of $4.02 million for the quarter.
+LiqTech International (NASDAQ:LIQT – Get Rating) last posted its earnings results on Thursday, May 11th.
+The company reported ($0.40) earnings per share (EPS) for the quarter.
+LiqTech International had a negative net margin of 78.33% and a negative return on equity of 47.54%.
+The firm had revenue of $4.01 million for the quarter.

 LiqTech International, Inc, a clean technology company, designs, develops, produces, markets, and sells automated filtering systems, ceramic silicon carbide liquid applications, and diesel particulate air filters in the United States, Canada, Europe, Asia, and South America.
 It operates in three segments: Water, Ceramics, and Plastics.